Continuing Education Activity

 Epinephrine is often added to a local anesthetic solution, which allows the clinician to use a lower dose of the anesthetic and improve safety.
 Further, epinephrine acts as a vasoconstrictor and delays absorption of the anesthetic into the peripheral arteriole, thus increasing the duration of action.
 The addition of epinephrine can also improve hemostasis by inducing vasoconstriction in the surgical field.

 Allergic or hypersensitivity reactions to local anesthetics are rare.
 In most cases, the hypersensitive response is not to the anesthetic itself but the preservative solution.
 The risk of an allergic reaction is higher with the ester group than with the amides.
-The cause of the hypersensitivity reaction appears to be para-aminobenzoic acid, which is a breakdown product generated by the actions of the enzyme, pseudocholinesterase.
+The cause of the hypersensitivity reaction appears to be para-aminobenzoic acid, which is a breakdown product generated by the actions of the pseudocholinesterase enzyme.
 Para-aminobenzoic acid is considered extremely antigenic and rapidly sensitizes lymphocytes.

 More commonly, reactions to a local anesthetic arise from apprehension, anxiety, and phobia about needles.
 These feelings may result in a vasovagal response, a panic attack, or a syncopal episode.

 Allergies have been reported for each class of local anesthetics, but crossover sensitivity does not occur.
 Ester local anesthetics are metabolized to a para-aminobenzoic acid-like compound, and anaphylaxis has been reported.
 Amide local anesthetics sometimes contain the preservative methylparaben, which has also been reported to cause severe allergic reactions.

 Recommended maximum dosages for local anesthetics are widely available.
 Still, practitioners should always use the lowest dose necessary to achieve the desired result due to the significant risk of systemic toxicity.
 All local anesthetics are vasodilators, except cocaine.
-Cocaine is a norepinephrine reuptake inhibitor, thus potentiating sympathetic stimulation, and causing hypertension and ventricular irritability.
+Cocaine is a norepinephrine reuptake inhibitor, thus potentiating sympathetic stimulation and causing hypertension and ventricular irritability.

 Patients with a suspected local anesthetic overdose should be treated immediately with intravenous lipid emulsion 20% at 1.5 mL/kg (lean body mass) given over 1 minute, followed by a 0.25 mL/kg/minute infusion.
 The bolus may be repeated up to two times for refractory cardiovascular compromise.
 The infusion can be increased to 0.5 mL/kg/minute if the patient has the return of cardiac function but remains hypotensive.
 The maximum recommended dose is 10 mL/kg over the first 30 minutes (per the American Society of Regional Anesthesia and Pain Medicine 2011 Consensus Statement).

-It is essential to know about the toxicity of these agents and always use the lowest dose possible.
+It is essential for health care team members to know about the toxicity of these agents and always use the lowest dose possible.
 When injecting these agents parenterally, resuscitative equipment must be in the room.
-Countless litigation cases have resulted simply due to a failure to even have an Ambu bag in the room.
+Countless litigation cases have resulted simply due to a failure to even have a bag valve mask in the room.